ALive-research/Slicer-Liver/Docs/adr/0009-ux-and-design-discipline.md

 UI-touching PR the section is non-empty and contains:

 - The state-machine diff (link to updated diagram or inline summary).
-- The methodology citation per §3.
+- A short design rationale (per §3).
 - A screenshot or mock of the affected widget.

 For non-UI PRs the section reads `N/A — non-UI change`.
 Reviewers